cyruscyliu/cyruscyliu.github.io/posts/2021-09-03-Summary-Research-SE.md

 + Time/Risk Control
 + Package Manager: npm, pip, and README

+## Level 3

+At this level, develop our style for research project code.
++ Build the smallest SDK with limited but enough unit tests
++ Build our applications on that SDK
++ Move commonly used code in the applications to the SDK
++ Don't do too much when developing the changing applications

+## Level 4

-Second, you are supposed to learn existing wheels and their details.
-For example, you can learn how Flask and Django web servers work.
-After that, you should know how to set up a minimum web server as quickly as possible.
-Here is a summary.
+At this level, we are supposed to learn existing wheels and their details.
+For instance, we can learn how Flask and Django web servers work.
+After that, we should know the design choices, their pros/cons, and how to set up a minimum web quickly.

+Think about some metrics.
++ CPU utilization
++ Cache optimization
++ Memory consumption
++ Disk consumption

+Here is a summary of selected projects.
 + Application: QT, Android
 + Web Server: Flask, Django
 + Operating System: Linux Kernel